 Any uniform or behaviour infringement outside of class is recorded on a student's Uniform and Out of Class Conduct electronic card on Class Charts by the member of staff.
-If a student receives 6 signatures, the staff member who gives the sixth signature must notify the Inclusion Administration Support.
-Inclusion Administration Support will notify the pupil's parents/carers.
-The student will receive a 1-hour after school payback with the child's pastoral team.
+If a student receives 6 conduct points, the student will automatically receive a 1-hour after school payback with the child's pastoral team.

-If a student receives 12 signatures, Inclusion Administration Support must be notified as above.
-The student will receive a 2-hour after school payback.
+If a student receives 12 conduct points, the student will receive a 2-hour after school payback.